No description

 AI Broker

-A lightweight LLM request broker with an OpenAI-compatible API that intelligently routes requests to multiple LLM providers with cost-aware strategies.
+A lightweight LLM request broker with an OpenAI-compatible REST API that intelligently routes requests to multiple LLM providers with cost-aware strategies.
+All communication is via Unix Domain Sockets — no TCP ports.

 Features